 Current Electric Car Ownership Snapshot

-- Washington County has the highest rate of ownership with about 1 EV for every 240 people.
+- Lamoille County has the highest rate of ownership with about 1 EV for every 240 people.

-- Plug-in vehicles comprised about 2.5% of new passenger vehicle registrations over the last quarter.
+- Plug-in vehicles comprised 2.6% of new passenger vehicle registrations over the past quarter.

-- 60% of plug-in vehicles registered in the last quarter were leased, a popular and affordable way to have an electric car.
+- 35% of plug-in vehicles registered in the last quarter were leased, a popular and affordable way to obtain an electric car.

-- Used EVs are available in greater numbers as an estimated 17% of EVs registered in the last quarter were used.
+- Used EV registrations continue to grow as an estimated 23% of EVs registered in the last quarter were used.